denoland/manual/contributing/building_from_source.md

+TODO(@bartlomieju): this page is only about building `deno` from source, it should be pointed out

 ## Building from source

 Below are instructions on how to build Deno from source.
 If you just want to use